top of page

 Ottoman houses on the hills of Berat in Albania

-Ottoman houses in Old Town Berat
+Ottoman houses in Old Town Berat in Albania on a sunny day

 The Ottoman houses in the Old Town of Berat